cryptopatrick/minifix/README.md

 ### Architecture

-minifix is organized into several focused crates:
+miniFIX is organized into several focused crates:

 1. **minifix**: Main library with parsing, encoding, and field type handling
 2. **minifix-dictionary**: FIX protocol specifications and field definitions